ddmitov/perl-executing-browser/README.md

   *This object property is mandatory.*

 * ``stdoutFunction``
-  The ``stdoutFunction`` object property must be a JavaScript function.
   Every piece of script output is passed to this function as its only argument.
   *This object property is mandatory.*

 * ``requestMethod``